RESTATEMENT OF AMENDED AND RESTATED BYLAWS OF

 - The Standards Committee shall consist of a minimum of three (3) members.
 All of these members shall be parcel owners and be appointed by the Board.
 The Board shall select one of these members to be chairperson.

-- The Hearing Committee shall consist of three (3) members.
+- The Appeals Committee, whose duties are specified in Article XVII section 5, shall consist of three (3) members.
 All of these members shall be parcel owners and be appointed by the Board.
 The Board shall select one of these members to be chairperson.
-The Hearing Committee shall consist entirely of parcel owners other than members of the Board, officers, members of the ACC, members of the Standards Committee, employees of the Association, or the spouse, parent, child, brother or sister of an officer, director, member of the ACC, member of the Standards Committee, or employee of the Association.
+The Appeals Committee shall consist entirely of parcel owners other than members of the Board of Directors, members of the ACC, members of the Standards Committee, employees of the Association, or the spouse, parent, child, brother or sister of an officer, director, member of the ACC, member of the Standards Committee, or employee of the Association.

 - The Landscape Committee shall consist of a minimum of three (3 )members.
 All of these members shall be parcel owners and be appointed by the Board.
 The Board shall select one of these members to be chairperson.